AileneKane/ellsworth/docs/EllsworthResurveyAnalysis.md

 ## Goals and Approach

-The primary goal of these preliminary analyses is to figure out how many plots should be resurveyed at Ellsowrth in summe, echo=TRUE, results=“hide”r 2020.
+The primary goal of these preliminary analyses is to figure out how many plots should be resurveyed at Ellsowrth in summer 2020.
 To do this, we used the pre-treatment survey data from 2006/2007 to quantify variance in density, height, and DBH of plots by block and stand type.

 ## Summary

 ## Data Files

-We used the following datafiles, which can be in the Ellsworth GitHub repo (<https://github.com/AileneKane/ellsworth>) as well as in the “Ellsworth Science and Monitoring” shared folder on Box.
+We used the following datafiles, which can be found in the Ellsworth GitHub repo (<https://github.com/AileneKane/ellsworth>) as well as in the “Ellsworth Science and Monitoring” shared folder on Box.

 LIVETREES\_CLEAN\_04282008.csv